 The EIA legislation contains wording that is may be sufficient to make consideration possible.
 The EIA Regulation requires Summary Impact studies to describe the environment and the impacts of the project on the environment.
-Going a step further, Detailed Impact studies must "describe and analyse the physical, biological, socio-economic and human environment".
-Other study types (Strategic and Notices) have analogous wording.
+Going a step further, Detailed Impact studies must describe and analyse the physical, biological, socio-economic and human environment.
 As noted in the response to Question 10, the term "environment" is defined broadly enough to include consideration of wildlife generally, and therefore migratory species by extension.
 In other words, to the extent all forms of EIA must consider the environment, they must consider the wildlife that are some of the "natural elements" of those "ecosystems".

-69 Manuel de Procédures Administratives du Ministère de l'Environnement, de la Protection de la Nature et du Développement Durable
+&lt;sup>69 Manuel de Procédures Administratives du Ministère de l'Environnement, de la Protection de la Nature et du Développement Durable

-70 Pursuant to Sec.
+&lt;sup>70 Pursuant to Sec.
 6 of the Animal Class Order.

-71 Environmental and Social Impact Study Regulation, Art.
+&lt;sup>71 Environmental and Social Impact Study Regulation, Art.
 9